Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu, Hawaiʻi

 With that in mind, you can go left here if you have no interest in hiking the remaining 0.4 miles (0.6 km) each way to the Pauoa Flats Bench, but I chose to continue straight (right).

-To skip ahead to the Kalāwahine Trail, click here.
+To skip ahead to the start of the Kalāwahine Trail, click here.

 Kalāwahine-Pauoa Flats Junction